steviegt6/rorr-mods/README.md

 ## Umbrella API

 The *Umbrella API* and associated tools introduce a C# mod loader and modding API to GameMaker games, specifically tailored for RoRR.

+## OpenWinExt

+A completely open-sourced and reimplemented version of the auxiliary RoRRWinExt native library used in RoRR.